Warhammer 40k 11th edition guide - latest news and predictions in 2026

 YouTube Thumbnail

 Games Workshop might not have said anything about an 11th edition launch box, but you can be certain that Space Marines will be one of the two forces in the box.
-That's because the Space Marine chapters are always one of the two forces in Warhammer 40k starter sets and launch boxes.
+There are always Space Marines in the box.

 New Space Marine model predictions